KarchinLab/SVCFit/README.md

 │   └── .../
 ```

-Parent nodes should always have higher rank in name than its children
+Parent nodes should always have lower number in name than its children
-(i.e. c3.bed instead of c1.bed) and all child node bed file should
+(i.e. c1.bed instead of c3.bed) and all child node bed file should
-conatins its ancesters mutations.
+conatin its ancestors mutations.

 <img src="inst/extdata/tree.png" width="487" />